kudashevs/php-8-new-features/README.md

 It allows us to type-hint the input data for functions and methods that can accept/return strings.

 Additional information:
+- can be automatically implemented or explicitly declared
-- it can be found in get_declared_interfaces() return value
+- can be treated as a string when declare('strict_types') is off
-- cannot ???? when strict_types is on
+- cannot be treated as a string when declare('strict_types') is on
+- can be found in the get_declared_interfaces() return array
 - a probable disadvantage that it is a little bit magical

 More information: